Diagonals of rational functions: from differential algebra to effective algebraic geometry (unabridged version): Creative telescoping on rational functions of more than three variables associated with products or foliations of elliptic curves

 gives an order-three {\em self-adjoint} linear differential operator which is, thus, the {\em symmetric square} of an order-two linear differential operator.
 This order-two linear differential operator has the pullbacked hypergeometric solution:

 This pullbacked hypergeometric solution (\ref{surfacesol}) can also be simply written:

 In~\cite{malala} we underlined the difference between the {\em diagonal} of a rational function and {\em solutions of the telescoper} of the same rational function.
-In this case, the diagonal of the rational function (\ref{ratsurface}), is zero and is thus different from the pullbacked hypergeometric solution (\ref{surfacesol}), which is a {\em ``Period''}~\cite{KontZagier} of the algebraic variety corresponding to the denominator over some ({\em non-evanescent}\footnote[1]{Diagonals of the rational functions correspond to periods over {\em evanescent cycles}~\cite{Deligne,ChristolPicard}.}) {\em cycle}.
+In this case, the diagonal of the rational function (\ref{ratsurface}), is zero\footnote[1]{The reason is that the integration takes place over a cycle homologically equivalent to the trivial cycle.
+The cycle becomes trivial after taking the limit $\, p \, \rightarrow \, 0$.
+Integrals over non vanishing cycles usually give logarithms of $\, p$, like the second solution to the hypergeometric function $\, _2F_1([1/2,1/2],[1], , x)$.} and is thus different from the pullbacked hypergeometric solution (\ref{surfacesol}), which is a {\em ``Period''}~\cite{KontZagier} of the algebraic variety corresponding to the denominator over some ({\em non-vanishing}\footnote[2]{Diagonals of the rational functions correspond to periods over {\em vanishing cycles}~\cite{Igusa,ChristolPicard}.}) {\em cycle}.
 From now, we will have a similar situation in most of the following examples of this paper.

 This example is a simple illustration of what we expect for {\em products of elliptic curves}, or algebraic varieties with {\em foliations in elliptic curves}.
 Introducing the product $\, p \, = \, xyzw$, the vanishing condition of the denominator of the rational function (\ref{ratsurface}) reads the surface $\, S(x, \, y, \, z) \, = \, \, 0$: